 - Swallowing excess air due to rushed eating or drinking, chewing gum, drinking carbonated drinks like soda or beer, and even as an unconscious habit, possibly associated with anxiety.

 - Gas diffusing into our intestines from our bloodstream.

 - Chemical reactions involved in digestion.

-- And the big one – bacterial fermentation of undigested foods, particularly certain carbohydrates, sugars and fiber, in the large intestine.
+- And the big one – bacterial fermentation of undigested foods, particularly certain indigestible carbohydrates and fiber, in the large intestine.

-While swallowing excess air can cause discomfort with belching (burping) and abdominal bloating and stomach cramps, excessive flatulence (particularly those really smelly farts that have people holding their breath and looking around for the guilty party), is usually a sign of problems with digestion and an overgrowth or imbalance in the important intestinal bacteria.
+While swallowing excess air can cause discomfort with belching, abdominal bloating and stomach cramps, excessive flatulence (particularly those really smelly farts), is often a sign of problems with digestion and an overgrowth or imbalance in the important intestinal bacteria.

 Why Do Farts Smell?